grimme-lab/qc2-teaching/doc/apps-ex.rst

        .. code-block:: none

-          jobex -trans
+          jobex -trans > jobex.out

-2. When the search is successful (``GEO_OPT_CONVERGED`` in the directory), calculate the vibrational frequencies of the transition state (``aoforce``) and verify that there is only one imaginary frequency.
+2. When the search is successful (a ``GEO_OPT_CONVERGED`` file has been created in the directory), calculate the vibrational frequencies of the transition state (``aoforce``) and verify that there is only one imaginary frequency.
    You can have a look at that corresponding normal mode by calling:

    .. code-block:: none

-      tm2molden; molden molden.input
+      tm2molden

+   Choose your desired options in the short interactive experience.
+You do not need to pick a name for the input file or to save the MO data, the latter will make the file rather large (but obviously save the frequency data).
+You can open the resulting file (default: ``molden.input``) with ``gmolden``.
 The normal modes can be visualized by clicking on "Norm.
 Mode" on the right side of the menu.

 3. Call the program ``thermo`` and note down the thermal corrections to enthalpy.